rock7/RockBLOCK-9704/README.md

 **Requirements for below example:**
 - Your RB9704 needs to be active on a plan and have picked up its provisioning information.

-ℹ️ Note that initial provisioning or a change requires the RB9704 being powered with a good view of the sky for 10 - 30 minutes.
-This will allow to collect its provisioning information including the available IMT topics.
+ℹ️ Note that the initial provisioning or a change requires the RB9704 being powered with a good view of the sky for 10 - 30 minutes.
+This will allow it to collect its provisioning information including the available IMT topics.

 - Your RB9704 needs to be provisioned for the Cloudloop RAW topic (244) as this example uses `rbSendMessage` to send to the default topic.
-- Have a good view of the sky so that stable signal can be obtained.
+- Have a good view of the sky so that a stable signal can be obtained.

 ```c
 #include <stdio.h>